Willys MB: Development start – Bantam Reconnaissance Car

-By now the war was underway in Europe, so the Army's need was urgent and demanding.
-Bids were to be received by 22 July, a span of just eleven days.
-Manufacturers were given 49 days to submit their first prototype and 75 days for the completion of 70 test vehicles.
-The Army's Ordnance Technical Committee specifications were equally stringent: the vehicle would be four-wheel drive, have a crew of three on a wheelbase of no more than 75 in, later upped to 80 in, and track no more than 47 in.
-The height with the windshield folded down was also upped, to 40 in.
-The diminutive dimensions were similar in size and weight to the American Bantam's compact truck and roadster models.
+By now, the war was underway in Europe, so the Army's need was urgent, but also very demanding.
+No sooner than July 1940, some 135 manufacturers of automotive or similar equipment were approached by a government letter to submit bids, to be received by 22 July, a span of just eleven days.
+In the first stage, the winning manufacturer(s) were given just seven weeks (49 days), from the moment of awarding the contract, to submit their first fully functional prototype and 75 days for completing 70 test vehicles in total.
+The Army's Ordnance Technical Committee specifications were equally stringent: the vehicle would be four-wheel drive, have a crew of three, on a wheelbase no longer than 75 in, later stretched to 80 in, and tracks no wider than 47 in.
+The height with the windshield folded down was also raised, to 40 in.
+The diminutive dimensions were similar in size and weight to American Bantam's compact truck and roadster models.
 It was now to carry a 660 lb payload and be powered by an engine capable of 85 lb·ft of torque.
 The most daunting demand, however, was an empty weight of no more than 1275–1300 lb.